indmdev/indmshopbot/README.md

 - 👍 Instant Notifications:

+      - ✅ Every New Product created - All users in the store will receive a notification.
-      - ✅ Every New Order.
+      - ✅ Every New Order - Seller and Buyer will receive a notification.
-      - ✅ Customer Wallet Funded.
+      - ✅ Customer Wallet Funded - Seller and Buyer will receive a notification.
-      - ✅ Product Quantity is below 5 Units.
+      - ✅ Product Quantity is below 5 Units - Seller will receive a notification.
-      - ✅ New Chat From Customer.
+      - ✅ New Chat From Customer - Seller will receive a notification.
-      - ✅ Order Status Changed.
+      - ✅ Order Status Changed - Seller and Buyer will receive a notification.
-      - ✅ Successfully Added Funds.
+      - ✅ Successfully Added Funds  - Seller will receive a notification.
-      - ✅ Successfully Withdrawn Funds.
+      - ✅ Successfully Withdrawn Funds - Seller and Buyer will receive a notification.